jameslong-dev/simple-wordle/README.md

-Please visit https://jameslong-dev.github.io/simple-wordle/index.html to have a little guess the word!
+Please visit https://jameslong-dev.github.io/simple-wordle/index.html to have a little guess of the word!